 an art-based, anti-racism empowerment program that aims to support lived experiences and/or observations of racism, anti-racism and intersectionality.

 Angelique’s art reflects the personal touchstones in her life as well as dreams during sleep and meditation.
 It's also inspired by her practice of mindfulness, reading art comix, and being in nature.
 Bulosan is a co-founder and facilitator for Sweet Refuge, a BIPOC meditation group.

 For her artistic endeavours and former career, she was featured in CTV News, the Time Colonist newspaper twice, Western Living Magazine, and the Business Examiner.

-In her spare time, Angelique often creates workshops, practices various art mediums, goes for walks and loves paddleboarding.
+In her spare time, Angelique often supports safer spaces for people who identify with underrepresented groups, practices various art mediums, meditates and loves paddleboarding.